TryItOnline/cixl/devlog/minimal_fibers.md

 1, 3, 2, 4
 ```

-The scheduler may alternatively be iterated for more granular control, each iteration triggers one fiber and pushes the number of fibers that are still active on the stack:
+Schedulers may alternatively be iterated for more granular control, each iteration triggers one fiber and pushes the number of active fibers on the stack:

 ```
 let: s Sched new;